-But how do you know your money is going to a real charity and not in the pockets of criminals?
+But how do you know your money is going to a real charity and not in the pockets of scam artists?

-If you’re considering donating to a charity, there are some important steps you need to take so you don’t waste your money.
+If you’re considering donating to some other charity, there are some important steps you need to take so you don’t waste your money.

 First, look for the signs of a charity scam.